 June 1st is the official start of hurricane season.
 Every year the National Oceanic Atmospheric Administration (NOAA) forecasts the number and severity of tropical depressions, tropical storms and hurricanes for the 6 month season.
 In 2011, NOAA expects an above average number of storms.
 The following is an excerpt from a story posted on NOAA’s website discussing this year’s hurricane season.

-Across the entire Atlantic Basin for the six-month season, which begins June 1, NOAA is projecting a 70 percent probability of the following ranges:
+Across the entire Atlantic Basin for the six-month season, which begins June 1, NOAA is predicting the following ranges this year:

 Complete cessation of common carrier – A common carrier is ticketed, public transportation such as an airline, cruise or train.
 The stoppage of service normally must be for a set amount of time, usually 24 or 48 hours.